buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

 Buildslaves
 -----------

-.. bbcfg:: slaves
+.. bb:cfg:: slaves

-The :bbcfg:`slaves` configuration key specifies a list of known buildslaves.
+The :bb:cfg:`slaves` configuration key specifies a list of known buildslaves.
 In the common case, each buildslave is defined by an instance of the :class:`BuildSlave` class.
 It represents a standard, manually started machine that will try to connect to the buildbot master as a slave.
 Contrast these